Dr Michelle Hart

 Michelle is responsible for developing these facilities to accommodate changes in research emphasis and for implementing new technologies to support RBGE's Science.
 She is also involved in the day-to-day running of the labs, training and technical support to lab users and Health & Safety.

-In addition to her management role, Michelle conducts research to support RBGE’s core science, for example on forest ecosystems, plant taxonomy and phylogeny, biogeography, plant and fungal DNA barcoding and metabarcoding.
+In addition to her management role, Michelle conducts research to support RBGE’s core science, for example on plant and fungal DNA barcoding, metabarcoding and biodiversity genomics.

 Google scholar profile Hyperlink